New patients

 We are always pleased to welcome new patients.
 We recommend your read all the information on this page to get the best experience from our practice.
 There are a number of simple steps to help you register with us.

-We can only register patients who live in our catchment area.
-You can confirm if you live within our boundary using the map and postcode checker under practice boundary.
-If you do not live within our boundary or move outside, we explain how to find a new GP practice and the process of transferring care to your new practice.
+If you do not live within our boundary or move outside, we explain below how to find a new GP practice and the process of transferring care to a new practice.

 Moving within our practice boundary